GaalexxC/LaraPM/README.md

 Admin end
 - Turn on / off for users
-- Limit per user by disk space(attachment size total) or message count
+- Limit per user by disk space(attachment size total) and/or message count or no limit
 - Select attachment extensions/mime
 - Basically full control on how the user can use the app